NicolasHubs/ProjetL3info/ProjectManagement.md

 ### 5. Interfaces - *BOURY Arthur & ESNAULT Alexis*

 Before loading a world and a level, the player has to choose it on the interface.
 This interface is like a menu which allow the player to load the level he want.
-The interface is constitute of buttons which are links with every world of the game.
-The interface is composed by 3 menu like in the same way of our representation of the levels.
+The interface is constitute of buttons which are linked with every world of the game.
+The interface is composed by 3 menus just like our representation of the levels.
 <table>
  <th align="center"> Action </th>
  <th align="center"> Details </th>